To assure that all of the State’s criminal justice officers are both competent and ethical in the conduct of their duties.

 - Put the concerns of the Criminal Justice System first.
 The Commission will help the system members, and ultimately the citizens of North Carolina, achieve their goals.
 We shall seek their input in all that we can do.

-- All persons appearing before the Commission will be courteously received and be allowed to present their point of view in accordance with Commission procedures and the laws of North Carolina.
+- All persons appearing before the Commission will be courteously received and be allowed to present their point of view per Commission procedures and the laws of North Carolina.

 - Strive to be innovative and responsive in addressing the current and future needs of the Criminal Justice System by a coordinated planning and goal-setting process.